 This post is part of my ‘Cisco CCNA Lab Options’ course.
 Click here to enrol in the complete course for free!

-In the course I explain the different options you can use for a Cisco CCNA lab and the advantages and disadvantages of each.
+In this Cisco CCNA training tutorial, I will explain the different options you can use for a Cisco CCNA lab and the advantages and disadvantages of each.
 You can read part two about online lab rentals here.
 Scroll down for the video and also text tutorial about using a physical lab.

 CCNA Lab Option 1 – Physical Lab